stefanobinotto/Big-Data-Computing-course/Homework 3/README.md

 the sequential algorithm developed for Homework 2 (SeqWeightedOutliers) on this weighted coreset to extract the final solution.

 In the homework you will test the accuracy of the solution and the scalability of the various steps.

+The [.docx file](https://github.com/stefanobinotto/Big-Data-Computing-course/blob/main/Homework%203/G064HW3table.docx) describes the results and comparisons with different settings and configurations.